MIPS Eligibility Lookup

 Eligibility Review Dates

-CMS completed the second review in late 2018.
-They examined Medicare Part B Claims data from September 1, 2017 through August 31, 2018 and PECOS data.
-If you joined a new practice during this time period, your eligibility under that practice was evaluated during the second review.
+CMS will complete the second review in late 2019.
+They will examine Medicare Part B Claims data from September 1, 2018 through August 31, 2019 and PECOS data.
+If you join a new practice during this time period, your eligibility under that practice was evaluated during the second review.
 Check your final status with our online MIPS eligibility tool.